junxit/us-congress-bills-110/metadata.md

 - 2008-04-23 — Introduced in House
 - 2008-04-23 — Introduced in House
 - 2008-04-23 — Referred to the House Committee on Transportation.
+- 2008-04-24 — Referred to the Subcommittee on Aviation.
+- 2008-04-24 — Referred to the Subcommittee on Coast Guard and Maritime Transportation.
+- 2008-04-24 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2008-04-24 — Referred to the Subcommittee on Highways and Transit.
+- 2008-04-24 — Referred to the Subcommittee on Railroads, Pipelines, and Hazardous Materials.
+- 2008-04-24 — Referred to the Subcommittee on Water Resources and Environment.
+- 2008-05-07 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2008-05-07 — Subcommittee Consideration and Mark-up Session Held.
+- 2008-05-15 — Committee Consideration and Mark-up Session Held.
+- 2008-05-15 — Ordered to be Reported by Voice Vote.
+- 2008-05-15 — Subcommittee on Aviation Discharged.
+- 2008-05-15 — Subcommittee on Coast Guard and Maritime Transportation Discharged.
+- 2008-05-15 — Subcommittee on Economic Development, Public Buildings and Emergency Management Discharged.
+- 2008-05-15 — Subcommittee on Highways and Transit Discharged.
+- 2008-05-15 — Subcommittee on Railroads, Pipelines, and Hazardous Materials Discharged.
+- 2008-05-19 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Petri objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2008-05-19 — Considered under suspension of the rules. (consideration: CR H4098-4099)
+- 2008-05-19 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+1137.
+- 2008-05-19 — Ms. Hirono moved to suspend the rules and agree to the resolution.
+- 2008-05-19 — Placed on the House Calendar, Calendar No. 220.
+- 2008-05-19 — Reported by the Committee on Transportation.
+H. Rept.
+110-654.
+- 2008-05-19 — Reported by the Committee on Transportation.
+H. Rept.
+110-654.